ditchcord/auo-transaction-compiler/README.md

 4. A new folder with the current date & time will be created in the private folder with bunch of CSVs

 ## The output .csv's
-- **gift.csv** and **agency.csv** show all records for their respective accounts since the beginning of time (like 2019)
+- **gift.csv** and **agency.csv** show all records for their respective accounts
 - every other file is a list of items matching a category found within the gift or agency account
 - there are **7** spending categories and **3** revenue categories.
 Revenue categories start with **REVENUE--**
 - There won't be a file for any given account category if the program didn't find any items fitting into that category

 ## Why are there expenses in some revenue categories
-- Some categories like JFC and donations include expenses related to funding corrections or refunds and admin fees
-- It's just easier to treat those kinds of expenses as subtractions from the revenue
-- Otherwise, it might be a categorization mistake
+The **REVENUE--JFC** and **REVENUE--DONATIONS & FUNDRAISING** categories include relevant expenses such as admin fees, refunds, and fundraising supplies.
+It's just easier to treat those kinds of expenses as subtractions from the revenue.
+Expenses in other revenue categories or revenue in expense categories might be a categorization mistake.

 ## Troubleshooting
 If items are being put into the wrong category, go to the **change2ndColumnToCategory** function definition and add or reorganize the dictionaries.

 Email wellsjason543 at gmail dot com for issues or questions